-- Financing activities provide valuable insight to the investors about the financial health of the firm.
+- It provides valuable insight to the investors about the financial health of the firm.
 For example, financing activity like buyback of shares regularly indicates that promoters are very positive of the growth story and want to retain ownership.
 This is the reason why Indian IT majors like Infosys and TCS brought consecutive buybacks in 2 years and the same was cheered by the investors.
 On the other hand, if a firm is readily diluting its equity, investors might take a clue that the firm is going through financial distress and facing issues in raising capital from banks or other lenders.

 - Financing activities are often the interest of regulators as they are often attentive to how the money has been financed and what it is used for.
 Firms should be vigilant during these operations as a slight mistake can be an invitation for regulatory scrutiny leading to a long legal hassle.
 Walmart buying Flipkart stake was one such financing activity example.

 - A firm can end up paying more interest than it has paid, had the money been raised from the bank.

 - Diluting equity too much and not redeeming it back might become a case of a hostile takeover.